romainkp/stremr/README.md

 1. Define a learning algorithm (e.g., `glm`)
 2. Define the search criteria (e.g., 120 second maximum).
 Increase parameters `max_runtime_secs` or `max_models` to cover larger number of models from tuning parameter space.
-3. Define the space of tuning parameters (hyper-parameters) by specifying their learner-specific names and values for grid search (e..g, `alpha` and `lambda` for glm).
+3. Define the space of tuning parameters (hyper-parameters) by specifying their learner-specific names and values for grid search (e.g., `alpha` and `lambda` for glm).

 When running the SuperLearner with grid search, `stremr` calls the following outside functions:

 1. Runs `h2o.grid` in the background for each individual learner and saves cross-validated risks.
-2. Calls `h2o.stack` from `h2oEnsemble` package to evaluate the final SuperLearner.
+2. Calls `h2o.stack` from `h2oEnsemble` package to evaluate the final SuperLearner fit on a combination of all learners returned by different grid searches and individually specified learners.

-Here are some examples of defining the grid search criteria and search space for glm tuning parameters:
+Here is an example defining the grid search criteria and search space of tuning parameters for h2o glm (`h2o.glm`):
 ```R
 GLM_hyper_params <- list(search_criteria = list(strategy = "RandomDiscrete", max_models = 5),
                          alpha = c(0,1,seq(0.1,0.9,0.1)),
                          lambda = c(0,1e-7,1e-5,1e-3,1e-1))
 ```

-Additional example for grid search with Random Forest:
+Another example with grid search for Random Forest (will be combined with above in a single SuperLearner ensemble):
 ```R
 search_criteria <- list(strategy = "RandomDiscrete", max_models = 5, max_runtime_secs = 60*60)
 RF_hyper_params <- list(search_criteria = search_criteria,